TRotK/CarND-Vehicle-Detection/writeup_P5_Li.md

 In addition, it can be seen that the detector mistakenly detects some cars from other sides of the road which won't cause any problem, but is unnecessary.
 If the detector can be combined with curb／road divider detection using camera or other sensor, once a car is on the left-most lane of highway, a lot of useless search can be saved.

 Finally, I spent a lot of time on getting rid of false positives.
 SVM with HOG is a simple and old-fashion way for object detection, hence not very robust.
-DPM and deep-learning-based approaches would be quite worth it to investigate if I were going to pursue the project further, and they could be quite helpful for minimization of false positives and robustness in more difficult road situations.
+DPM and deep-learning-based approaches would be worth it to investigate if I were going to pursue the project further, and they could be quite helpful for minimization of false positives and robustness in more difficult road situations.